The Full Story

 Erik Lee

-Erik Lee is the owner of several horse related businesses including the Jerald Sulky Company, The Scoop Feed & Supply, and Farmington Green.
+Erik Lee is the owner of several horse related businesses including the Jerald Sulky Company, The Scoop Feed & Supply, and NextGen Equine.
 He has been a United States Equestrian Federation Professional for over 25 years and holds judging licenses in Saddlebreds, Hackneys, Roadsters, and Saddle Seat Equitation.
 He also holds a degree in Quantitative Methods and Computer Science from the University of St. Thomas.
-Erik’s professional and personal life is horse centric: the Jerald Sulky Company is the last commercial manufacturer of performance horse drawn vehicles, from which show carts are shipped all over the world; The Scoop Feed & Supply is a multi-brand feed store with a strong equine service practice; and Farmington Green is Erik’s horse training business where he develops, trains, and markets horses & ponies from his farm in Waverly.
+Erik’s professional and personal life is horse centric: the Jerald Sulky Company is the last commercial manufacturer of performance horse drawn vehicles, from which show carts are shipped all over the world; The Scoop Feed & Supply is a multi-brand feed store with a strong equine service practice; and NextGen Equine is Erik’s horse training business where he develops, trains, and markets horses & ponies from his farm in Waverly.
 Erik typically has 20-30 horses in his care and is actively developing about half of them at any time.
 In addition to judging horse shows Erik gives clinics on horse driving and reinsmanship.
 Erik currently resides in Waverly with his wife Shelli (who purposefully knows almost nothing about horses) and has been a member of the Cedar Valley community for about 10 years.